Jizz in My Pants

 "Jizz in My Pants" is a SNL Digital Short which aired on Saturday Night Live on December 6, 2008, and YouTube on the same day.
 It serves as the music video for the first single from the Lonely Island's debut studio album, Incredibad.
-The video stars the Lonely Island members Andy Samberg, Jorma Taccone and, briefly, Akiva Schaffer, and also features guest appearances by Justin Timberlake (who had also appeared in "Dick in a Box"), Molly Sims and Jamie-Lynn Sigler.
+The video stars the Lonely Island members Andy Samberg, Jorma Taccone and, briefly, Akiva Schaffer, and also features guest appearances by Justin Timberlake, Molly Sims and Jamie-Lynn Sigler.

 Music video

 The singing is performed in soft British Received Pronunciation-style accents in the style of the Pet Shop Boys and their song "West End Girls", with Samberg additionally comparing the beat to the works of producer Timbaland.
 The video opens with Samberg in a night club singing as he is about to hit on a woman (Molly Sims).
 They head to her apartment, share a kiss in the hallway outside her door, but once she says that "she wants some more" (i.e. sex), he "jizzes" prematurely.
 He refuses to apologize and blames the woman for overstimulating him by rubbing his butt, before he goes home to change his clothes.
 Taccone is then shown in a grocery store (where Justin Timberlake makes a cameo appearance as a janitor) conversing with a check-out lady (Jamie-Lynn Sigler), but ejaculates in his pants as well when she asks, "cash or credit?"
 After explaining that the way she bags cans got him "bothered and hot", he tells her that he will pay by check.

 Samberg then exits a movie theater when the discovery of a missed cellphone call from the woman he met at the club causes him to prematurely ejaculate again.
 In another scene, Taccone is seen driving a Mercedes-Benz while listening to the radio, when a song begins to play that reminds him of the check-out lady, causing him to "jizz" in his pants yet again.
 Samberg and Taccone then sing about how easily they "jizz in [their] pants" from stimuli such as an alarm clock, the breeze through an open window, the twist ending of The Sixth Sense, and simply eating a grape.
 They explain that merely being adjacent to women causes them to ejaculate, which, they lament, necessitates wearing condoms under their underpants.
 Akiva Schaffer can be seen in the background at various times as the disc jockey.